penrose/penrose/packages/docs-site/docs/tutorial/functions.md

 layer u.text above U.yAxis
 ```

 🔥 Yes!
 We are halfway there.
 Now you should see something similar to the following diagram.
-If you want to check your code, you can find the solution here: [Solution](https://github.com/penrose/tutorials/blob/main/solutions/tutorial3.md).
-Look for the section in the `.sty` file marked with `tutorial walkthrough part 1`.
+If you want to check your code, you can find the solution [here](https://github.com/penrose/tutorials/blob/main/solutions/tutorial3.md#task-1).
+Look for the section in the `.sty` file marked with "Task 1".

 ![Your new Penrose diagram should look something like this!](/img/tutorial/2vectors_wg.png)